Softball-Retirees return for surprise chance of gold

-OAKLAND, Calif., June 30 (Reuters) - The surprise chance to compete for a gold medal in softball at the Tokyo Olympics has lured women out of coaching, retirement as well as 24/7 parenting duties.
+OAKLAND, Calif.
+(Reuters) - The surprise chance to compete for a gold medal in softball at the Tokyo Olympics has lured women out of coaching, retirement as well as 24/7 parenting duties.

 Softball was part of the Olympic programme from 1996 to 2008 before being dropped by the International Olympic Committee to make way for other sports.
 But with softball being hugely popular in Japan, who struck gold in Beijing in 2008, the sport is making a one-off comeback at the Games to attract local fans.